I love it when I can surprise our guests at our Christmas party. And every year my frozen vodka cranberry creates a lot of excitement!

 I love freezing ice blocks around vodka bottles.
 Vodka doesn’t freeze and these look so pretty so they are perfect to serve flavored vodka over the holidays.
 The cocktails taste wonderful and the presentation is so festive!
 Cold vodka cranberry also makes the best vodka cocktails.

 First, let me share with you a little bit about the history of our annual holiday party.
-Thirty-six years ago when Dave and I were married, we hosted our first Christmas party.
-At that time we invited about forty people and I cooked all of the food.
+Thirty-seven years ago when Dave and I were married, we hosted our first Christmas party.
+At that time we invited about forty people and I decorated our home and cooked all of the food.

 Fast forward thirty-plus years, and we now invite over 200 people to our Christmas party and I am still cooking all of the food.
 We always have a full bar and I have served these frozen cranberry vodka bottles for at least thirty years.

 Occasionally we host a New Year’s party because we are so close to the Rose Bowl and parade (especially when Stanford plays in the Rose Bowl).
 Needless to say, frozen vodka cranberry can always be found at our parties.

 In 1982, Martha Stewart released her first “Entertaining Book” which changed my life.
 Now I realize many of you who are reading this weren’t even born yet in 1982 but trust me, in 1982 it was the most beautiful and creative book I had ever seen.

 One of my favorite ideas she had in the book was freezing vodka in milk cartons.
 And since her book was published 41 years ago, the idea is practically vintage, right?